The History of Trade Unionism

 The History of Trade Unionism (1894, new edition 1920) is a book by Sidney and Beatrice Webb on the British trade union movement's development before 1920.

-Outline

 First published in 1894, it is a detailed and influential accounting of the roots and development of the British trade union movement.
 The research materials collected by the Webbs form the Webb Collection at the London School of Economics.